List of Game of Thrones characters: Night's Watch

 is a steward of the Night's Watch, known to all as "Dolorous Edd" for his dour face and outlook.
+He was a member of House Tollett of the Vale.
 Despite this, he is well-liked by the other Brothers in Black, and has few if any enemies.
 He is part of the expeditionary force beyond the Wall.
 In season 3 he is one of the few remaining survivors from the battle at the Fist of the First men and they manage to retreat to Craster's Keep.
 He fights against the mutineers after the death of Lord Commander Mormont.
 In season 4, he and Grenn manage to return to Castle Black, but they join Jon Snow on his mission to kill the mutineers.
 He survives the ensuing battle and is seen dragging Locke's corpse back to Craster's Keep with the other slain Night's Watch brothers.
 In the wildling attack on Castle Black, Eddison remains atop the Wall on Jon's orders to stop the wildlings from breaching the gate.
 He sends down flaming oil barrels and ultimately delivers the blow that sends the wildlings retreating by swinging a huge scythe across the Wall, causing the ice to break and sending many falling to their deaths.
 He lives through the battle and personally burns Grenn's body at the funeral.
 In season 5, he witnesses Mance Rayder's execution, supports Jon in becoming the new Lord Commander, and drags Janos Slynt into the courtyard when Jon sentences him to die.
 He begrudgingly agrees to Jon's proposal to rescue the wildlings from Hardhome before the White Walkers can reach them.
 He accompanies Jon and the Night's Watch to Hardhome and is one of the few who escape the massacre alive.
 Following Jon's death in a mutiny, he is one of Jon's loyalists who find his body and barricade themselves inside his quarters, refusing to acknowledge Thorne's leadership.
 Davos Seaworth sends him to fetch Tormund and the wildlings for help, and he succeeds just in time, ordering the mutineers locked up.
 He witnesses Jon's resurrection by Melisandre, and the mutineers' execution.
 Jon relinquishes his command to Edd, naming him the new acting Lord Commander.
 When Jon leaves Castle Black to retake Winterfell from Ramsay Bolton, Edd shares a good-natured farewell with him.
 In season 7, Edd lets Bran Stark and Meera Reed through the Wall.
 In season 8, he is killed during the Battle of Winterfell.